cdiggins/g3d/README.md

 G3D is organized as a collection of attribute buffers.
 Each attributes describe what part of the incoming geometry they are associated with:

-* vertex     // vertex data
+* vertex - per point data
-* corner    // face-vertex data
+* corner - per face-vertex data
-* face      // per polygon data
+* face - per polygon data
-* edge      // per half-edge data
+* edge - per directed edge (aka half-edge) data
-* mesh     // A continuous group of submeshes
+* mesh - per mesh data
-* submesh  // polygonal group - assumes a contiguous sequence of indices in the index buffer
+* submesh - pre submesh data
-* instance // objects which may have a related mesh, matrix and more.
+* instance - per object data (e.g. world transform matrices)
-* all		// whole object data - for example face-size of 4 with whole object indicates a quad mesh
+* all -  whole object data (e.g. face-size of 4 with whole object indicates a quad mesh)

 ### Semantic